sakumashirayuki/random/src/components/DIvider/index.md

       Now and them I have tested my seeing friends to discover what they see.
       Recently I was visited by a very good friends who hadjust returned from a long walk in the woods, and I asked her what she had observed..
-"Nothing in particular, " she replied.{' '}
+"Nothing in particular, " she replied.
     </p>
     <Divider type="dashed" />
     <p>